2023 Best Value Communication & Journalism Schools in Kentucky

 Top 10 Best Communication & Journalism Schools

-Our analysis found University of Kentucky to be the best value school for communication and journalism students who want to pursue a degree in Kentucky.
+Our 2023 rankings named University of Kentucky the best value school in Kentucky for communication and journalism students.
 UK is a very large public school located in the large city of Lexington.

 UK undergraduate students pay an average of $12,610 in in-state tuition and fees each year.
 Communication & Journalism majors at UK take out an average of $25,108 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $458.

-Read full report on Communication & Journalism at University of Kentucky
+Full Communication & Journalism at University of Kentucky Report

-A rank of #2 on this year’s list means Northern Kentucky University is a great value for communication and journalism students.
-NKU is a fairly large public school located in the large suburb of Highland Heights.
+The excellent programs at Northern Kentucky University helped the school earn the #2 place on this year’s ranking of the best communication and journalism schools in Kentucky.
+NKU is a large public school located in the suburb of Highland Heights.

 NKU undergraduate students pay an average of $10,392 in in-state tuition and fees each year.
 Communication & Journalism majors at NKU take out an average of $24,951 in student loans while working on their egree.
 This translates to an average monthly loan payment of $143, based on a 10-year repayment plan.